Analysis of Fourier Neural Operators via Effective Field Theory: Introduction

 \subsection{Contributions}

-Building on the EFT formulation for FCNs, we extend the approach to Fourier Neural Operators—an essential step, because FNOs act on infinite-dimensional function spaces rather than finite-dimensional vectors.
+Building on the EFT formulation for FCNs, we extend the approach to Fourier Neural Operators—an essential step, because FNOs act on infinite dimensional function spaces rather than finite-dimensional vectors.
 While the basic relations among connected correlators mirror those in FCNs, the architectural differences introduce qualitatively new phenomena: the observables become functions rather than scalars, and mechanisms such as frequency coupling appear.
-Our analysis quantifies how non-trivial activations and residual connections influence information flow in FNOs and yields explicit design criteria for stable, high-performance models.
+While frequency-coupling phenomena can be inferred qualitatively, our EFT framework explains the quantitative decay of coupling strength and its dependence on network width.
+We show that the kernel function—the infinite width approximation of the two-point correlator—admits a closed layerwise recursion, and we derive analytic formulas for kernel perturbations; we then validate these predictions experimentally.
+Our analysis quantifies how non-trivial activations and residual connections influence information flow in FNOs and yields explicit design criteria for stable models.
+Finally, leveraging these theoretical insights, we propose a practical criterion-matched initialization (calibration) algorithm; on a real benchmark dataset, it leads to more stable training dynamics, faster convergence, lower achieved loss, and improved generalization compared to the vanilla FNO baseline.